 But when will the tea party movement present some substance to their protests.
 I read the column by Messrs Gingrich and Waldeck but all I saw was the same old window dressing; they support limited but effective government, reduced spending, lower taxes and a balanced budget.
 Without commenting on all these items, I believe that the last balanced budget was during President Clinton's administration.

-Mr. Gingrich also makes a nice attempt to pretend that the tea party members won't support any party without results but the celebration over recent Republican political victories proves that the Republican party expects and is counting on the votes of the tea party members in the foreseeable future.
+Mr. Gingrich also makes a nice attempt to pretend that the tea party members won't support any party that doesn't produce results but the celebration over recent Republican political victories proves that the Republican party expects and is counting on the votes of the tea party members in the foreseeable future.

 When the tea party movement provides some detailed suggestions to decrease spending in the three biggest (by far) government expenditure categories, defense, social security and Medicare, then perhaps they will have earned some sympathy.